RunboxScripts/RunboxKeyboardShortcuts/README.md

 * Make any suggestions

 ## Changelog

+* 3.3: Added keybind to open message in new tab or window.

 * 3.2: "Reply to all" and "Forward" keybinds now apply to currently selected message in message list.
 Removed unused code.